 Recommended Radical Readings on Los Angeles

-Editor’s note: As part of our ongoing “Recommended Reading” series, we asked Laura Pulido, an activist scholar Laura Pulidoand geographer at the University of Southern California, to share her thoughts with us about the best books on Los Angeles from a radical perspective.
+Editor’s note: As part of our ongoing “Recommended Reading” series, we asked Laura Pulido, an activist scholar and geographer at the University of Southern California, to share her thoughts with us about the best books on Los Angeles from a radical perspective.
 Pulido authored the very excellent Black, Brown, Yellow and Left: Radical activism in Los Angeles and co-authored the forthcoming A Guide to the People’s History of LA (which you can get a taste of here).

 This is what she told us: